typescript-cheatsheets/react/README.md

 <summary>Explanation</summary>

-Why not `esModuleInterop`?
+Why `allowSyntheticDefaultImports` over `esModuleInterop`?
 [Daniel Rosenwasser](https://twitter.com/drosenwasser/status/1003097042653073408) has said that it's better for webpack/parcel.
 For more discussion check out <https://github.com/wmonk/create-react-app-typescript/issues/214>

 Please PR or [File an issue](https://github.com/sw-yx/react-typescript-cheatsheet/issues/new) with your suggestions!
 </details>